emlai/zenith/README.md

     brew install cmake boost sdl2

+When invoking CMake, you may need to define the paths to SDL2 and Boost:

+    -DSDL2_PATH=... -DBOOST_ROOT=... -DBOOST_LIBRARYDIR=...

 **Note:** On Windows, in addition to specifying the `BOOST_ROOT` and `BOOST_LIBRARYDIR` variables for CMake, you may need to also specify `Boost_COMPILER` in order to find the Boost libraries: e.g.